Pederson, Dodgers hit team-mark 4 HRs in opener, rout Padres

 Padres: They have six players hurt to start the season, with LHP Robbie Erlin and Colin Rea on the 60-day DL.

-Dodgers: RHP Pedro Baez (right wrist contusion), one of six players starting the season on the DL, is expected to return next week after rehabbing at Triple-A Oklahoma City.
+Dodgers: RHP Pedro Baez (right wrist bruise), one of six players starting the season on the DL, is expected to return next week after rehabbing at Triple-A Oklahoma City.

 UP NEXT